OpenE2140/OpenE2140-website/known-issues.md

 ## Known issues

+- Banthas can get stuck, if Mine and Refinery are placed close to each other
 - A very rare out-of-sync bug in multiplayer related to Miners can instantly end the match.
 - On Windows systems with high-DPI displays (more than 100% scaling), the game may be partially rendered outside the screen bounds.
 Try one of the following workarounds, then increase UI scaling in OpenE2140's settings:
     - Disable scaling in the compatibility options for the OpenE2140 executable.